phamhung075/Bulk-Product-Editor-for-Prestahop/README.md

-## Test environment on Google Sheets.
+## Install environment on Google Sheets.

 https://docs.google.com/spreadsheets/d/1iASz3aeBtZggfLrFEFqvOBlUZ2k5iXLIq58v6O6aiT0/edit
 On this spreadsheet, you have 3 sheets: